VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

-A title is the franchise or brand name that spans multiple runs.
-Think of it as the umbrella that covers everything published under that name.
+A title is the franchise or brand name that spans every volume and reboot.

-- All series (volumes) published under this title
+- All series (volumes) published under the title

 - Total issue count across every series